Directory

 Bio

-Associate Professor Yolanda Manora joined the faculty of the Department of English after receiving her PhD in English, along with a graduate certificate in Women’s Studies, from Emory University.
+Associate Professor Yolanda Manora joined the faculty of the Department of English after receiving her PhD in English, along with a graduate minor in Women’s Studies, from Emory University.
 An affiliated faculty member in the Departments of Gender Studies and African American Studies, she has also taught classes in the Department of American Studies.
-Professor Manora is a Senior Fellow with the Blount Scholars Program, an interdisciplinary undergraduate liberal arts program and living and learning community within the University’s College of Arts & Sciences, and a 2022-2024 Collaborative Arts Research Initiative (CARI) Fellow.
+Professor Manora is a Senior Fellow with the Blount Scholars Program, an interdisciplinary undergraduate liberal arts program and living and learning community within the University’s College of Arts & Sciences, as well as a 2022-2024 Collaborative Arts Research Initiative (CARI) Faculty Fellow.

 An Americanist, Manora focuses on issues related to race, class, gender, sexuality, and subjectivity in texts by 20th/21st century women writers of color.
-Her work with Harlem Renaissance texts has turned upon an examination of African American modernists’ (re)negotiation of African American subjectivity/identity and social place through discourses and dialectics related to maternity, while her work in progress includes a study of the poetics and politics of fragmented forms in African American women’s memoir and a book project on bohemian Black feminism in African American literature and culture with a focus on African American women’s fiction, film, and music.
+Her work in progress includes a book project on the poetics and politics of fragmented forms in African American women’s memoir and an ongoing study of bohemian Black feminism in African American literature and culture with a focus on African American women’s fiction, film, and music.
+Manora is also a creative nonfiction writer (MFA, Goucher) and librettist.
+Her scholarly and arts integrative projects have been supported by grants from the Mellon Foundation and the National Endowment for the Arts.

-Dr. Manora, who served as the faculty advisor/chapter sponsor for the Department’s chapter of Sigma Tau Delta, the International English Honor Society, for several years, is also the former Director of Undergraduate Studies in English.
+Dr. Manora, who served as the faculty advisor/chapter sponsor for the Department’s chapter of Sigma Tau Delta, the International English Honor Society, for a decade, is also the former Director of Undergraduate Studies in English.
+She is a 2023 recipient of the University of Alabama’s Outstanding Commitment to Teaching Award.

 Works in Progress